-Art at GCSE is a popular option.
-Students are introduced to art and design through painting and drawing, sculpture and other fine art practices.
-They will learn to follow a concept from investigation through to realisation.
+introduced to art and design

+drawing, sculpture and other

+fine art practices.
+They will learn to follow a concept from investigation through to

+KEY STAGE 4

+realisation.

-At Post 16, students can take A Level Art allowing them to specialise in a wide variety of Art areas including Graphics, Textiles, 3D, Fine Art and Lens Based Media.
-The Department enjoys a high degree of success at this level with many students going on to study art in further and higher education.
+The Department enjoys a high degree of success at A Level with many students going on to study art in further and higher education

-Drama Department
+Drama Department HEAD OF DEPARTMENT

-HEAD OF DEPARTMENTMRS A PEARCE
+MRS A PEARCE

-Drama

-Dance
+SUBJECTS OFFERED GCSE Drama Dance

 A LEVEL Drama and Theatre Studies

 The Drama Department is vibrant, energetic and successful.

+KEY STAGE 3

 All students have 2 hours of drama per fortnight.
 Drama at KS3 focuses on skills.
 The practical work will help students increase their skills in: Performance, Improvising and Devising, Evaluating and Reflecting.

+KEY STAGE 4

 In Year 10, the students are introduced to, and practically explore, a variety of theatre styles and genres.
 Students devise their own performances, influenced by new and exciting theatre practitioners.
-In Year 11, students rehearse a scene from a published play in preparation for an assessed performance in front of a visiting examiner.

-Year 12 students study a text and get an opportunity to reinterpret and perform their adaptation.
+In Year 11,

+students rehearse a scene from a published play in preparation for an assessed performance in front of a visiting examiner.
+IN THE SIXTH FORM Year 12 students study a text and get an opportunity to reinterpret and perform their adaptation.
 Students use practitioner and a live theatre performance to influence any decisions made.
 In Year 13 students devise their own piece of theatre as well as rehearsing an extract from a script influenced by a practitioner and a live theatre visit.